ubc-library-rc/rdm/content/04_directory_structures.md

 <img src="figures/work-in-progress.png" width="600"/>

-# Why Are Structured Directories for Research Important?
+# Why Are Structured Directories Important?
 {: .no_toc }

 Let’s pretend you store all your digital files in one folder on your computer.
 Imagine how frustrating it would be, and how long it would take you to find data collected on a specific day 5 years ago!